Having a team communication platform is crucial for all businesses, especially during the pandemic, when teams work remotely.

 As a manager or a business owner, you want your team members to get all of your notifications and messages on time.

-The debate over which one is better: Skype vs. Slack has been the question for many businesses for more than a decade.
-Let’s read on and discover if Slack vs. Skype is better for your business.
+The debate over which is better, Skype or Slack, has been the question for many businesses for over a decade.

 The business world’s increased reliance on communication apps

 Businesses are closer to their clients, which increases their ability to personalize customer service.
 Moreover, communication apps made it possible for employers to enforce operational efficiency on their remote workers.

 Add to that the constant advancement of smartphones and laptops where these apps can be accessed, and it’s now much easier for humans to communicate, especially for work.

 The ability to instantaneously send messages between colleagues has been the primary function of these two most used messaging apps—Skype vs. Slack.

-Communications and collaboration in the business world wouldn’t be possible without the businesses’ reliance on messaging apps.
+Communication and collaboration in the business world wouldn’t be possible without businesses’ reliance on messaging apps.

 Interface (messaging and calls)

-Meaning, conversations can happen in both separated and integrated chat rooms.
+Meaning conversations can happen in both separated and integrated chat rooms.
 These rooms can be created for any need.

-Teams can compartmentalize certain conversations allowing them to organize their tasks at hand.
-You can even message yourself to set up a to-do list, or just to take notes in case you want a reminder for your task or deadline.
+Teams can compartmentalize certain conversations, allowing them to organize their tasks.
+You can even message yourself to set up a to-do list or take notes if you want a reminder for your task or deadline.

 Price and packages

-The basic version of Slack is free, but of course, it has its limitations.
+The basic version of Slack is free, but it has its limitations.
 The free version allows you to have all kinds of calls.
 You can still send messages to multiple people and create a single channel for your conversation.

-They also have Slack Plus that costs $12.50 per month when billed yearly, and $15 per month, if billed monthly.
+They also have Slack Business, which costs $12.50 per month when billed yearly and $15 per month if billed monthly.

 This plan includes Microsoft Office, Microsoft Exchange, and Microsoft SharePoint.
-Their entry-level plan starts at $5.00 per month.
+Their entry-level plan starts at $6.00 per month.

 Team collaboration and integration

 Slack makes it easy to collaborate and categorize tasks due to its channels.
-It also allows users to easily share all files simply by dragging and dropping them into the app.
+It allows users to easily share all files simply by dragging and dropping them into the app.

 Aside from file-sharing, Slack can be integrated with video meeting apps like Zoom.
 You can use this feature to add calendar apps to schedule meetings so that you’ll be reminded every time you have one.